yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 ### Restore to a relative time

-Alternatively, you can restore to a time relative to the current moment, by specifying how much time back you would like to rollback a database or keyspace to.
+Alternatively, you can restore to a time relative to the current moment, by specifying how much time back you would like to roll a database or keyspace back to.

 For example, to restore to 5 minutes ago, run the following command: